protox/idlelaunch/README.md

 ⚠️ Note: The included .exe is not code-signed, so antivirus software may flag it as a false positive.
 You can build it yourself using PyInstaller if you wish.

-You can also run it via pythonw without a console
+You can also run it via pythonw without a console (no need to compile it then)

 ---